 Travelers on the move can also dig in to various savory snacks, many of which are a reasonable substitute for a proper sit-down meal.

-Before you go to Peru, do yourself a huge favor: learn some Spanish.
+Do yourself a huge favor before you go to Peru: learn some Spanish.
 As a budget traveler, you won’t be surrounded by English-speaking hotel staff and tour guides, especially away from the main tourist destinations.
 You’ll be self-reliant and you’ll need to communicate with the locals (for directions, bus times, recommendations and every other basic need).

 A basic command of Spanish will also help you avoid rip-offs and scams, both of which can eat away at your budget.
 More importantly, being able to communicate with the locals will make your time in Peru more rewarding in general.